baileyp/advent-of-code-2023/notes/day2.md

 ## Part 2

 Oh, so this is interesting.
-I considered in day one making my game hashes look liks this
+I considered in day one making my game hashes look liks this:

 ```ruby
 {